yisshengyouni/AiGenerateFlow/README.md

 ## Actions

-The plugin adds the following actions to the "Generate" menu:
+The plugin adds the following action to the "Generate" menu:

-1. **Generate UML Sequence Diagram** - Analyzes the method call chain and generates a UML sequence diagram using DeepSeek API
+1. **Generate UML Flow Diagram** - Generates UML flow diagram from method code using AI
-2. **Enhanced UML Sequence Diagram** - Uses an improved method chain analysis algorithm and shows both the raw and enhanced diagrams

 ## Configuration